 Also called shinrin-yoku in Japanese, the practice of forest bathing—or simply walking through the forest for prolonged periods—has gained notoriety as several studies have demonstrated its ability to enhance the activity of the immune system.

-In the study, titled forest bathing enhances human natural killer activity and expression of anti-cancer proteins, the authors took twelve healthy male volunteers and measured changes in immune markers before and after walking through the forest.
+In a study on forest bathing, the authors took twelve healthy male volunteers and measured changes in immune markers before and after walking through the forest.
 The study took three days, and they only walked through the forest a total of three times, each for a duration of two hours.

 Amazingly, the researchers found that the participants’ natural killer (NK) cells increased substantially after only a few hours among the trees.